Lysi

 Lysi (Λύση, Akdoğan or Lisi) is a village located in the Mesaoria plain in Cyprus, north of the city of Larnaca.
 It is under the de facto control of Northern Cyprus.
 Lysi is also the administration center for the villages of Beyarmudu, Paşaköy, Pile and Vadili.

 In 1960, there were 3,700 Greek Cypriots living in the village and approximately 6,000 in 1974, when they all fled because of the Turkish invasion and the subsequent partition of the island.
-The arrival of Turkish settlers from mainland Turkey and of Turkish Cypriots displaced from other villages in South Cyprus changed the demographics of the village.
+The arrival of Turkish settlers from mainland Turkey and of Turkish Cypriots displaced from other villages in the southern part of Cyprus changed the demographics of the village.